 Day 2: Houheikyou Dam, Jozankei Onsen, Otaru

 We woke up bright and early and went to Odori Park (about 10 min walk from our hotel) for a morning stroll.
-Odori Park was beautiful in autumn, with some trees turning bright red and many flowers still blooming.
+Odori Park was beautiful in autumn, with some trees turning bright red.

 We also popped by the Sapporo Clock Tower, but it was not open yet.